Many MMB members at the University of Bristol are scholars researching migration and mobility related issues in Latin America.

 - the circulation of ideas and translational exchanges across borders within Latin America and beyond.

-Recent Latin American Blog Posts
+Recent posts on Latin American from the MMB Blog

 We have developed a blog series with contributions from scholars and activists in the region as well from those at Bristol.
 We welcome posts in Spanish, Portuguese or English.